sankamuk/PysparkCheatsheet/Spark-SQL/Pyspark-DW-SCDType1.md

 |3|jad|paris|
 |4|fab|paris|

+> Note
-> Note as its type1 scd there is no history for Jad's change of city.
+- As its type1 scd there is ***no history*** for Jad's change of city.
+- Its important to understand that for symplicity i have not considered `surrogate key` which uniquely idenify rows(Primary Key) in Dimentinal table and used for referencial integrity with Fact table (Foriegn Key).
+- Also note column `id` is the `natual key` and not the primary key.